schalkdaniel/cpsp/README.md

 ![](Readme_files/unnamed-chunk-6-1.png)<!-- -->

 The linear effect is expressed in the design matrix `(1, x)`.
-With `centerMatrix()` we can generate a rotation matrix which is used to rotate the design matrix that the linear effect cannot modelled anymore while the full design matrix still models the linear effect:
+With `getSubtractionRotation()` we can generate a rotation matrix which is used to rotate the design matrix that the linear effect cannot modelled anymore while the full design matrix still models the linear effect:

 ``` r
 X_linear = cbind(1, x)